What are the outcomes for youth placed in group and institutional settings?

 Guides and strategies for action

 The following resources offer strategies for child welfare leaders interested in reducing their reliance on group and institutional placements.
-For a detailed overview of strategies and jurisdictional examples, please see Ending the Need for Group Placements, as well as Casey Family Programs briefs focused on efforts to reduce or eliminate group and institutional placements in New Jersey, Virginia, and Santa Clara County, Calif.
+For a detailed overview of strategies and jurisdictional examples, please see Ending the Need for Group Placements, as well as Casey Family Programs briefs focused on efforts to reduce or eliminate group and institutional placements in New Jersey, and Virginia.

 Children’s Rights.
 (2021).
 Families Over Facilities